jenkinsci/checks-api-plugin/README.md

 Implementations:
 * [GitHub Checks Plugin](https://plugins.jenkins.io/github-checks)

-This plugin, alone with it's [GitHub implementation](https://plugins.jenkins.io/github-checks), has been installed on [ci.jenkins.io](https://ci.jenkins.io/Plugins) to help maintain hundreds of Jenkins plugins.
+This plugin, along with it's [GitHub implementation](https://plugins.jenkins.io/github-checks), has been installed on [ci.jenkins.io](https://ci.jenkins.io/Plugins) to help maintain over 1500 of Jenkins plugins.
 You can take a look at the [action](https://github.com/jenkinsci/checks-api-plugin/runs/1025532156) for this repository or other plugin repositories under [Jenkins organization](https://github.com/jenkinsci) for the results.

 ## Embedded Features